deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 * the side-channel attacker has not recovered the internal state that appeared during encrypting the confidential messages,
 * nonces used for encrypting confidential messages are never reused,

 confidentiality is ensured.
-Assume that the heavily protected Deoxys-TBC-384 modular is secure against side-channel attacks with less than D data, and the weakly protected Deoxys-TBC-384 implementation is secure against side-channel attacks with very few data (e.g., SPA attacks with 4 data), then the leveled Deoxys-AE3 implementation could securely encrypt D messages with no more than 2n=2 blocks.
+Assume that the heavily protected Deoxys-TBC-384 modular is secure against side-channel attacks with less than D data, and the weakly protected Deoxys-TBC-384 implementation is secure against side-channel attacks with very few data (e.g., simple power analysis-based  attacks with 4 data), then the leveled Deoxys-AE3 implementation could securely encrypt D messages with no more than 2^64 blocks.

 We stress again that, due to the informal nature of the above claims and the less immaturity of leakage-resilience, the concrete interpretations may not be fully accurate in practice.